bikashsharma04/Power-bi-project-HR-Analytics./README.md

 Help the organisation improve employee performance and employee retention(reduce attrition) by creating an HR Analytics dashboard.

-  I have attached the dashboard and the raw filies......
+  I have attached the dashboard and the raw file...